tackleza/TackleStupidHack7_No_Sleep/README.md

 ~~~

 # Thanks shit7 (Stupid Hackathon 7)
 Really love this event.
-Hop to see you again in shit8 ❤
+Hope to see you again in shit8 ❤